HaoZeke/gasSweetening-Report/README.md

 Every contributor and member of the tech stack.
 For more details read the report.

+The code was adapted from the excellent work by [Kayode Coker](https://archive.org/details/CokerK.1995FortranProgramsForChemicalProcessDesignAnalysisAndSimulation)
 ## Licenses

 The work is derived with attribution to the users.